-RAILWAY ROBBERIES.-Several robberies at different railway stations have been recently committed; and various persons are now in custody on charges of complicity.
+RAILWAY ROBBERIES .--- Several robberies at different railway stations have been recently committed; and various persons are now in custody on charges of complicity.

-THE GREAT CITY FRAUDS. --- Daniel Mitchell Davidson, and Cosmo William Gordon, were on Wednesday placed at the bar of the Central Criminal Court, on a charge of embezzling a portion of their estates, to the value of £1,000, with intent to defraud their creditors, and of secreting money to the amount of £2,600, with the same design.
-Thev were acquitted upon a technical ground, the acts imputed having been committed out of this country.
+THE GREAT CITY FRAUDS. - Daniel Mitchell Davidson, and Cosmo William Gordon, were on Wednesday placed at the bar of the Central Criminal Court, on a charge of embezzling a portion of their estates, to the value of £1,000, with intent to defraud their creditors, and of secreting money to the amount of £2,600, with the same design.
+They were acquitted upon a technical ground, the acts imputed having been committed out of this country.
 They have since been charged with fraudulently obtaining goods after their bankruptcy, and being found guilty yesterday, they were sentenced to two years' imprisonment in the House of Correction.

-THE SOUTHAMPTON MURDER.---Abraham Baker has
+THE SOUTHAMPTON MURDER.-Abraham Baker has been tried at Winchester for the murder, by shooting, of Naomi Kingswell, a girl to whom he had been engaged to be married, but who had broken off the match.
+The act having been witnessed by several persons, the only defence possible was that of insanity, which was accordingly advanced; but the only thing suggestive of mental disturbance was a confession made by the prisoner, in which, in a very incoherent way, he said his mind had been affected by the girl's inconstancy.
+Baker was found guilty, and was sentenced to death.
+He had dropped senseless during the speech of his council; and at the close of the trial he was carried out of court in a helploss state.
+Both judge and jury were visibly affected.
+Baker was a Methodist, and appears to have been really attached to the girl.
+THE BURNOPFIELD MURDER. - The inquest on the body of Mr. Robert Stirling has already extended over several weeks, and is not yot concluded.
+Strong unity would appear to exclude the federative form, and the suspicion attaches to a man named Cayne, who is now | word union would appear to exclude the unitary form.

-A glass button, corresponding with in custody. those worn by this man, and fitting a place where one is wanting, has been accidentally found at the scene of the murder; and Cayne, together with another man (also in custody), was observed, about the time of the tragedy, near the spot.
+in custody.
+A glass button, corresponding with those worn by this man, and fitting a place where in custody. one is wanting, has been accidentally found at the scene of the murder; and Cayne, together with another man (also in custody), was observed, about the time of the tragedy, near the spot.